Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Choosing Between Variable And Fixed Rate Student Loans

-What factors are worth considering before deciding between a fixed- or variable-rate student loan?
-Here’s the scoop on ways these two student loan options differ:
+What factors are worth considering before deciding between a fixed or variable student loan rate?
+Here’s the scoop on ways these two student loan options differ.

 Each type of federal loan will have its own fixed interest rate.
 For example, Direct PLUS Loans have a different fixed interest rate than Direct Unsubsidized Loans.

-• They’re not affected by interest rate changes.
+• They’re not affected by market rate changes.

-• The monthly payments stay the same throughout the life of the loan, unless the borrower chooses to increase what they pay.
+• The monthly payments stay the same throughout the life of the loan.

 As mentioned above, all federal student loans have fixed interest rates.
-So as of this writing, borrowers will only have the option to choose a variable rate student loan when borrowing from a private lender.
+Borrowers will only have the option to choose a variable rate student loan when borrowing from a private lender.

-Before choosing a variable-rate loan, it can be a good idea to also ask your lender how often your interest rate can change on their end.
+Before choosing a variable rate student loan, it can be a good idea to ask your lender how often your interest rate can change on their end.
 Each lender has their own way of adjusting rates (some do it every month, where others will do it every few months).

 Pros of Variable Rate Loans